syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Style-and-Appearance.md

                 e-headercell
             </td>
             <td>
                 This class is added in 'th' element of grid header.
-You can override background color of header and border color
+You can override the background color of header and border color.
             </td>
         </tr>
         <tr>